angrybacon/doomsday-wiki/markdown/articles/2023/10/14/spoiling-for-a-fight.md

 This requires just {B}{U}{U} after Doomsday and so is very reasonable to achieve with 3 lands.

-Futhermore, you can use Spoils to clear out cards that are put back into the deck by Endurance, before your Oracle trigger resolves.
+Furthermore, you can use Spoils to clear out cards that are put back into the deck by Endurance, before your Oracle trigger resolves.
 See the following pile:

 :::row{variant=PILE}